lyndon025/playtested/src/content/article/2023-02-26-payday-is-now-back-soon-on-mobile--first-impressions---payday-crime-war.md

 ---
-title: "PAYDAY is now back soon on mobile! | First Impressions - PAYDAY: Crime War"
+author: lyndonguitar
+category: Review
-description: "In PAYDAY: Crime War, you are in a squad of bank robbers and you have to perform heists such as robbing banks or jewelry stores to progress throughout this fun cooperative FPS game.
-You can either do it silently or face the wrath of endless cop raids while trying to steal and escape."
+description: 'In PAYDAY: Crime War, you are in a squad of bank robbers and you have to perform heists such as robbing banks or jewelry stores to progress throughout this fun cooperative FPS game.
+You can either do it silently or face the wrath of endless cop raids while trying to steal and escape.'
+featured: false
 pubDate: 2023-02-26
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "payday:-crime-war"]
+tags:
-featured: false
+- taptap
+- payday:-crime-war
-thumb: "/images/reviews/2023-02-26-payday-is-now-back-soon-on-mobile--first-impressions---payday-crime-war-0.avif"
+thumb: /images/reviews/2023-02-26-payday-is-now-back-soon-on-mobile--first-impressions---payday-crime-war-0.avif
+title: 'PAYDAY is now back soon on mobile! | First Impressions - PAYDAY: Crime War'
 ---

 <div class="gallery">